LynMcJo06/PyBer_Analysis/README.md

 '------
 # **MODULE 5 CHALLENGE**
 ##  **Analysis Overview**
-    After presenting the previously-mentioned results, the CEO wants a summary of the ride-sharing data by city type into a multiple-line graph that shows the total weekly fares for each city type.
+After presenting the previously-mentioned results, the CEO wants a summary of the ride-sharing data by city type, placed into a multiple-line graph.
+The multiple-line graph needs to disply the total weekly fares for each city type.
+As previously stated, the goal is to gather information that can drive decisions that will improve access to ride-sharing services and determine affordability for underserved neighborhoods.
+##  **Results**
+As depicted in Figure 1, *PyBer Ride-Sharing Data (2019)*, the Rural city type has a low number of rides, less than 15, with moderate to high average fare prices, $23 to $40 plus.
+Suburban city types, have a moderate number of rides, eight to 27.
+The average fare prices range from $24 to $36.
+In contrast, Urban city types, have a high number of rides, 12 to 39, with average fares ranging from $20 to $30.